CyberCodeCracker/To-Do-App/README.md

 Delete Tasks: Remove tasks that are no longer needed.
 Mark as Completed: Easily mark tasks as complete to keep track of progress.
 Tech Stack:
-Frontend: Angular, Bootstrap
+Frontend: Angular 17, Bootstrap
-Backend: Spring Boot
+Backend: Spring Boot 3
 Database: PostgreSQL